MetaMask/metamask-docs/snaps/reference/rpc-api.md

 This method is only callable by snaps.

-:::danger important
+:::caution
-Coin type 60 is reserved for MetaMask accounts and is blocked for snaps.
+Coin type 60 is reserved for MetaMask accounts and blocked for snaps.
 If you wish to connect to MetaMask accounts in a snap, use `eth_accounts`.
 :::